Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 ## Review the application code

 For convenience the code is contained in a single file `app.py`.
-There is only this and your configuration file, `config.json`, which is JSON.
+There is only this and your JSON configuration file, `config.json`, which can be created initially by copying `sample.json`.

-The configuration file stores the list of users to contact in priority order, plus their designated channels.
-Each user must have at least two channels in this implementation, but there can be any convenient mix of channels.
+Most importantly, the configuration file stores the list of users to contact in priority order, plus their designated channels.
+Each user must have at least two channels in this implementation, but there can be any convenient mix of channels per user.
 For example, one user might have three SMS numbers, another user might have a Messenger ID, Viber and two additional SMS numbers.

 The last channel listed for each user is treated as the final fallback before switching to another user.
 For each user, each channel will be sent a message using the Dispatch API, with **automatic** failover to the next channel if the message is not read within 600 seconds.